 • Automotive Service Association (ASA)

-The Automotive Service Association (ASA) is a not-for-profit trade association dedicated to and governed by independent service and repair professionals.
-Member benefits include opportunities to network with successful shop owners, education and training through the Automotive Management Institute (AMI), industry information and resources, and reduced business costs.
+The ASA is a not-for-profit trade association dedicated to and governed by independent service and repair professionals.
+Member benefits include opportunities to network with successful shop owners, education and training through the Automotive Management Institute, industry information and resources, and reduced business costs.

 • Automotive Engine Rebuilders Association (AERA)

-The Automotive Engine Rebuilders Association (AERA) serves as a valuable technical resource and industry leader for internal combustion engine rebuilders.
+The AERA serves as a valuable technical resource and industry leader for internal combustion engine rebuilders.
 Members receive access to technical support, PROSIS PRO engine specification software, specification manuals, automotive machining online training, conferences, grants, special discounts, and the Engine Professional Magazine.

 • National Auto Body Council (NABC)

-The National Auto Body Council (NABC) strives to develop, implement, and promote community-based initiatives that exemplify the professionalism and integrity of the collision repair industry.
+The NABC strives to develop, implement, and promote community-based initiatives that exemplify the professionalism and integrity of the collision repair industry.
 Membership distinguishes professionals and shops as committed to giving back to their communities.
 Members gain access to resources that can help them implement nationally-recognized community service programs.

 Career, Salary, and Advancement Outlook

-According to PayScale, the average pay for mechanics is $19.53 per hour.
-According to data provided by the Bureau of Labor and Statistics (BLS), the median annual wage for automotive service technicians and mechanics was $44,050 in 2020.
-This is above the median annual wage of $37,690 for all occupations.
+According to the Bureau of Labor Statistics (BLS), the average pay for automotive service technicains and mechanics was $47,770 per year, or $22.96 per hour, in May of 2023.
+This is about even with the median annual wage of $48,060 for all occupations.
 It’s important to note, however, that most entry-level professionals only make an average of $14.83 per hour.
-It’s not until after five to nine years of experience that $19.90 becomes the standard hourly wage.
+It’s not until after five to nine years of experience that this increases.
 Mechanics with 20 or more years of experience can make as much as $24.61 per hour.

 Find Mechanic Jobs Near You